 Mayo (or Veganaise)

-We can’t have a classic coleslaw dressing recipe without mayo.
 As I mentioned above, I prefer Veganaise even though I’m not completely vegan.
 It has a slightly sweet & tangy flavor and is a bit lighter than traditional mayo.
-I use it in my Epic Egg Salad Recipe and most places that would typically call for mayo.
+I use it in my Egg Salad Recipe and most places that would typically call for mayo.
 You can use any type of mayo here.
 I suggest buying the healthiest high-quality mayo you can find that works for you.

 Apple Cider Vinegar

-Something that makes classic coleslaw so darn good is the combo of the crunchy slaw, the creaminess of the mayo, and the acidic tang of the vinegar.
 I prefer apple cider vinegar combined with lemon juice here to give the slaw a bright flavor with health benefits.
 Apple cider vinegar is mild in flavor and healthy, too.
 I like the Bragg’s brand.
 You can find it at most grocery stores or on Thrive Market online.
+Distilled white vinegar or white wine vinegar also work well.

 Fresh Lemon Juice

-Lemon juice adds another dimension of acid to the dish and brightens up the flavor even more.
+Lemon juice adds another layer of acidity to the dish and brightens the flavor even more.
 It also adds a dose of vitamin C and extra enzymes to your salad.
-Fresh lemon juice is always best.
-If you don’t have a lemon, you can substitute it with an equal amount of more apple cider vinegar.
-(But if you can, use the lemon!
-It makes the slaw great.)

 Honey or Sugar